agilista/numbers_to_words_tests/README.md

 ## The Polyglot Challenge ##

-The challenge is to write code that will convert numbers to their british english numeral equivalent using the least amount of legitimate lines of code in any programming language (as long as it can be shown to execute). i.e. 1 as one, 101 as one hundred and one, 900090 as nine hundred thousand and ninety.
+The challenge is to write code that will convert numbers to their british english numeral equivalent using the least amount of legitimate lines of code in any programming language (as long as lines of code can be counted and it can be shown to execute). i.e. 1 as one, 101 as one hundred and one, 900090 as nine hundred thousand and ninety.

 We've bundled some tests with this check-in, so it isn't too important that you know british english numerals.